 Find Out How to Get Absences Excused If Possible

-My daughter’s public school in California only excuses absences for travel that are at least a full week long.
-In those circumstances, we can apply for an independent study week and get a packet of work from her teacher to complete while away.
+When my daughter attended public elementary school in California, the district only excused absences for travel that were at least a full week long.
+In those circumstances, we could apply for an independent study week and get a packet of work from her teacher to complete while away.

 Consider the Full Year’s Calendar